SubramanyaKS/reactjs-toggleswitch/README.md

 ```

-**Note**: Except v1.0.8,v1.2.11 all other version need to import below file in App.jsx/tsx or main.jsx/tsx for default styles to work.
+**Note**: If styles are not working in your system after installation please import the below style.

 ```js
 import 'reactjs-toggleswitch/dist/cjs/index.css';